 - Small unbreakable Thermos Flask.

 - Thermal underwear for winter use.
-Grandad's long-johns will do (ask first), but modern "wicking" materials are better and in desperation a pair of mum’s/sister’s tights.
+Grandad's long-johns at a push, but modern "wicking" materials are better, and in desperation a pair of mum’s/sister’s tights.
 We cannot guarantee confidentiality for any male Explorer trying this last suggestion, but they can be very warm (so we're told).

 - Camera - not too expensive.
-You could use your Smartphone camera, but if the battery goes flat and can’t be recharged on camp you then have got neither a camera or a phone.
-The best plan is to only turn it on when you want to take a photo or pick up emails and txt messages, then turn it off again to save the battery.
+You could use your Smartphone camera, but when the battery goes flat and can’t be recharged on camp you then have got neither a camera or a phone, so save the battery for phone use.
+Turn it off if you know you’re in a no-signal area to stop the phone cranking up the output signal in it’s search for a mast and draining the battery much faster than normal.

 Not really worth bothering with: